 - block—Block the URL.

-- override—The user will be a prompted for a password to continue to the website.
+- override—Prompt users for a password to continue to the website.

 - alert—Allow the user to access the website and add an alert log entry in the URL log.